Skip navigation

 • tell your doctor and pharmacist if you are allergic to rifaximin, rifabutin (Mycobutin), rifampin (Rifadin, Rifamate, Rifater, Rimactane), rifapentine (Priftin), any other medications, or any of the ingredients in rifaximin capsules.
 Ask your doctor or pharmacist for a list of the ingredients.

-• tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or have recently taken.
-Be sure to mention cyclosporine (Gengraf, Neoral, Restasis, Sandimmune) or other antibiotics.
-Your doctor may have to change the doses of your medications, monitor you carefully for side effects or treat your diarrhea differently.
+• tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking rifaximin.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 • tell your doctor if you have or have ever had liver disease.